Starting cost per student: $0

 Additional Info: 0

 Is Financial Assistance Offered?

-Mote Marine Laboratory will host interactive livestream in honor of Black History Month
+Mote Marine Laboratory will host interactive livestream in honor of African American History Month

-Community organizations, school classrooms, homeschool groups, and others are encouraged to participate in a free interactive livestream this February – Seeing Yourself in Science: Biologists in Black History.
-Mote Marine Laboratory’s SeaTrek.TV program will host the live event via Zoom on Feb.
-15 at 1 pm ET.
-Registration is now open online.
+Community organizations, school classrooms, homeschool groups, and others are encouraged to participate in a free interactive livestream this February – Seeing Yourself in Science: Aquanauts to Astronauts.

-The livestream will highlight African Americans working in zoos and aquariums.
-The program will connect participants with biologists, educators, and conservation leaders working with a diversity of aquatic animals and highlight the significant contributions of African Americans to the science of the aquatic world.
+The livestream will highlight African Americans working in zoos, museums and aquariums.
+The program will connect participants with educators working on a variety of STEM topics and highlight the significant contributions of African Americans to science and education.